holographicSol/pyportplexed/README.md

 Essentially PyPortPlexed spawns n daemonic I/O devices that process in parralel and communicate via ports.
 Instructions in, Results out.

+A working knwoledge of eval() is required. eval() is extremely powerful, please use with caution.

-Please also understand thoroughly the implications and infinite use cases of eval() before handing and arguments to PyPortPlex, because currently eval() is implemented for flexibility while developing.
+Please understand thoroughly the implications and infinite use cases of eval() before handing and arguments to PyPortPlex.